vmware/vcf-security-and-compliance-guidelines/security-configuration-hardening-guide/cloud-foundation/9.1/README.md

 ## Power Off

 All guidance in the Security Configuration Guide is meant to be applied to virtual machines in a powered off state, or hosts which have been placed in maintenance mode and are able to restart.
-Changes to ESX have made it so that most advanced parameters cannot be set with virtual machines powered on.
+In current ESX versions, most advanced parameters cannot be set while a virtual machine is powered on.
 This helps ensure that the running configuration of a virtual machine matches the reported configuration, but in practice may require organizational process changes.
 We encourage organizations to take advantage of product defaults to reduce the scope of work.

 ## VM Hardware Versions

 There are varying opinions within the greater VMware community about upgrading virtual machine hardware versions.
-Newer virtual machine hardware versions introduce new feature and guest OS support, better compatibility and performance with CPU vulnerability mitigations, better support for modern CPU security features, better security defaults, and so on.
+Newer virtual machine hardware versions add support for new features and guest operating systems, improve compatibility and performance with CPU vulnerability mitigations, add support for modern CPU security features, and improve security defaults.

 Upgrading virtual machine hardware changes the virtual hardware presented to the guest operating system, just as if a boot device in a physical server was placed in a newer physical server.
 Changes like this can vary in risk, may require more than one reboot, and may require human interaction to complete.